hsinnan75/Kart/README.md

   ```
 # Changes
+- 2.5.4: Integrated bwt_index into Kart.
+- 2.5.3: Fix a bug when running with multi-threads on Mac PCs
 - 2.5.2: Fix a bug in parameter processing.
 - 2.5.1: Dicard the thread limit.
 - 2.5.0: Add BAM formatted output.